Borion-Updated/.github/profile/README.md

 ![GitHub](https://raw.githubusercontent.com/Borion-Updated/.github/master/banner.png)

-Borion-Updated is an updated version of [Horion](https://github.com/horionclient/Horion) and [Horion-Open-SRC](https://github.com/NRGJobro/Horion-Open-SRC)
+Borion-Updated is an updated version of [Horion](https://github.com/horionclient/Horion) and [Horion-Open-SRC](https://github.com/NRGJobro/Horion-Open-SRC).
+Full credit goes to the original Horion developers and everyone who has contributed over the years for the base.
+We do NOT claim credit for the code of the base.

 ## Contact